Wilson-Think-Tank/radial_profile/README.md

 # Radio Profile Utilities

 Generate ellipses/annuli to create radial profile plots of radio or other wavelength data.
-Does not yet support high-inclination galaxies (feature coming soon!).
+Includes support for high-inclination galaxies.

 There may be bugs or other unexpected behaviour, in which case just ping me on Slack or send an email to [isaac.cheng.ca@gmail.com](mailto:isaac.cheng.ca@gmail.com).
 Also let me